Defense rests in murder trial of Philadelphia abortion doctor

 Dr. Kermit Gosnell, 72, is charged with killing four infants during botched abortions and a woman who underwent an abortion and died at a nearby hospital after the procedure at his Women's Medical Society clinic in urban West Philadelphia.

 Prosecutors said Gosnell ran a "house of horrors" in a West Philadelphia health clinic where women went for late-term abortions.
-The district attorney's office contends Gosnell delivered live babies during botched abortions and then deliberately severed their spinal cords, killing them.
+The district attorney's office said Gosnell delivered live babies during botched abortions and then deliberately severed their spinal cords, killing them.

 Gosnell's defense lawyer, John McMahon, characterized the prosecution of his client, who is black, as "elitist, racist."
 He said there was no evidence that the babies were delivered alive, noting "the first rule of homicide is someone has to be alive."